Scroll to top

 Endometriosis is also a mental battle.
 Most women I know with endometriosis are struggling to feel sane.
 I joined a free support group called Endo Events, and that’s really helped my mental health.
 I recommend it to anyone struggling with endo.
 You don’t want anyone else to be going through it, but having people who understand you is huge.

-Finally, I’ve learned to stop hiding because endo is a “woman’s issue”.
+Finally, stop hiding because endo is a “woman’s issue”.
 We need to start talking about women’s issues.
 That’s why I’ll tell my story to anyone who’ll listen.
 And if anyone reading this is struggling with endometriosis and wants to talk to someone, I’ll happily be that person.

 Resources